CharmAIOS/CharmOS/README.md

 # Welcome to Charm

-Charm is an open-source modular AI operating system that enables developers to compose, deploy, and scale AI applications across models, tools, frameworks, and platforms — all through a single unified API and plugin-based architecture.
+Charm is an open-source, modular AI operating system designed to be neutral that enables developers to compose, deploy, and scale AI applications across models, tools, frameworks, and platforms — all through a single unified API and plugin-based architecture.

 ## Core feature modules